JoramKeijser/JoramKeijser.github.io/_posts/2022-04-21-mutations.md

 	<span style="color:green">advantage</span>  > <span style="color:red"> genetic drift</span>
 </p>

 [^6]: That's right, natural selection is not the only cause of evolution.
 [Genetic drift](https://en.wikipedia.org/wiki/Genetic_drift) is real, and it limits the efficiency of natural selection.
-Think of machine learning with noisy labels or rewards.
-The noise can limit and even completely stall learning, especially for parameters that, ---like most genes--- only have a smal influence on performance.

 Genetic drift is stronger in small populations, just like chance plays a larger role in determining the average outcome of, say, 10 versus 10000 coin tosses.
 Specifically, the strength of genetic drift is assumed to be proportional to the inverse population size[^7]:
 <p align="center">